 Create maps with various types of environmental information: air releases, drinking water, toxic releases, hazardous wastes, water discharge permits, and Superfund sites.
-Can also add any publicly available data layers available via ArcGIS.com or other web data sites.
+Can also add publicly available data layers.
+Download data: csv, kml, shapefile.

 Allows users to view county-level maps of heart disease and stroke, along with maps of social environmental conditions and health services for the entire United States or for a chosen state or territory.
 Congressional boundaries and health care facilities can be added with an overlay.